fixthestatusquo/proca-server/proca/guides/APISchema.md

 <td valign="top">[<a href="#partnership">Partnership</a>!]</td>
 <td>

-List of partnerships and requests
+List of partnerships and requests to join partnership

 </td>
 </tr>